Chesowanja: Mukutan Beds industry

 A later stone tool industry is found in the former flood plain of the Mukutan.
 Places probably used as factory sites hold large mounds of artefacts.
 These artefacts consist of heavy duty core tools, including double ended picks and flakes.
 These stone tools are made of water cobbles and phonolites.
 Besides stone tools, pottery is present in the Mukutan Beds.
 No good estimates of age have been made for this region.

 Fire

-Burnt clay found at one of the artefact localities dated to at least 1.42 to 0.07 mya.
+Burnt clay found at one of the artefact localities dated to at least 1.42 +/- 0.07 mya.
 This is the earliest known evidence of fire associated with a hominid occupation site.
 The find strengthens the hypothesis that humans were controlling and using fire by 1.42mya.
 Glynn Isaac, however, doesn’t exclude the possibility of this evidence just being caused by natural causes, like a bush fire.
 He claims that we still don’t know whether humans used fire earlier than 0.5 mya.
 Gowlett, Harris and Wood replied that the clay was burned.
 The association of the fire with artefacts is thus direct and physical.
 The relatively low temperature for the baking of the clay forms more evidence for the nature of the fire.